nextcloud/documentation/user_manual/files/encryption.rst

 your files are encrypted automatically.

 Encryption and decryption always occurs on the server side.
 This enables you to continue to use all other apps to view and edit data.
-However, this method of encryption also means that the server administrator can intercept your data.
+However, **this method of encryption also means that the server administrator can intercept your data**.
-Server-side encryption is especially useful if you use external storage.
+Server-side encryption is thus useful if you use *external storage*.
 It ensures that the external storage provider is not able to read your data.

 .. note:: Once the Encryption app is enabled, your log-in password is required